Skip to content

 Automating your tests is key for maintaining code coverage over time.
 As your codebase grows and changes, manual testing becomes increasingly difficult to manage.
 Automated tests help you catch regressions early and ensure consistent coverage across your entire project.
 Setting realistic coverage targets and automating tests can help maintain these targets efficiently.
 Tools like MuukTest can help you automate your testing process and achieve comprehensive coverage quickly and efficiently.
 Check out our pricing to find a plan that fits your needs, or explore our QuickStart guide to see how easy it is to get started.

-Common Code Coverage Challenges
+Common Code Coverage Challenges and Solutions

 Even with the best intentions, aiming for comprehensive code coverage presents some hurdles.
 Understanding these challenges helps you develop practical strategies for your projects.

-Handle Legacy and Complex Code
+Handling Legacy and Complex Code in Code Coverage

 Existing codebases often contain legacy systems or intricate logic that can be difficult to fully test.
 Think of it like renovating an old house—you might uncover unexpected plumbing or wiring as you go.
 Similarly, high coverage numbers don't guarantee every edge case or hidden scenario within complex code is tested, potentially leaving gaps in your testing strategy.
 Plus, aiming for 100% coverage in a large, established application can be a time sink, and the payoff might not be worth the effort, especially for simpler features.
 Focus your energy on strategically increasing coverage in areas where it matters most.
 For example, prioritize testing core functionalities and critical user flows.